MK2345/Skin-Cancer-Detection/README.md

 I may continue to work on this code for my own projects when I have the opportunity.

-### The images vary in size, and the dataset is extremely unbalanced.
+### The images vary in size, and the dataset is extremely unbalanced

 <img src="images/img9.png" width="50%">